 Snowzilla: Cami Lou and her brother build the biggest, hugest, most mammoth snowman the world has ever seen.
 It’s Snowzilla!
 The snowman becomes an instant sensation, and tourists pour into the small town.
 But not everyone is impressed.
 Some say the giant snowman brings giant problems.
 Then a judge rules that Snowzilla must come down.
 Can Cami Lou and her brother save Snowzilla?

 Snowballs: Pull on your mittens and head outside for a snowball day.
 Grab some snow and start rolling.
 With a few found objects–like buttons and fabric and seeds–and a little imagination, you can create a whole family out of snow.
 Children will love poring over Lois Ehlert’s bold, funny illustrations and identifying the common (and not so common) objects she uses to decorate her snowy family.

 OLIVIA Builds a Snowlady: Who says a snowman can’t be a lady?
 Olivia and her classmates are in charge of building the best snowman for the town’s Winter Festival and they decide to make this year’s snowman a snowlady.
 When an unexpectedly warm, sunny day dawns the morning of the festival, the snowlady turns into a slushlady, it’s up to Olivia to come up with a unique solution and save the day!

-Find even more lovable book lists for kids on The Jenny Evolution with more than 100 book-themed reading lists!
+Like these snowman books?
+Find even more engaging book lists for kids with more than 100 book-themed reading lists!

 Snowman Unit Study